LuiCoro/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes.
+- [x] Submit via Codegrade by committing and pushing any new changes.
-- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
+- [x] Create a pull request to merge `<firstName-lastName>` branch into `main`.
-- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
+- [x] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+   DOM stands for Document Object Model and is a application programming interface for HTML and XML documents.
+It is designed to be used with any language.
+You are able to access and even manipulate the page from document structure to content and much more.

 2. What is an event?

+An Event is basically a action that takes place inside of the web page.
+Events can be range from a simple 'click' to 'resize' to even when your mouse enters a certain part of the DOM.

 3. What is an event listener?

+A function that creates an event when a conditon occurs like clicking or moving the mouse.

 4. Why would we convert a NodeList into an Array?

+Nodelist are converted into an Array so that way we are able to make use of the array methods.
+Makes the task more workable and less un-needed code.

 5. What is a component?

+It is a resuable class or function that is reusable!
+This can range from Navagation Bars to Ads.